Kamloops Indian Residential School: History

 What would become the Kamloops Indian Residential School was established in 1893, after initially opening on May 19, 1890, as the Kamloops Industrial School.
 The school was established as part of government policy of forced assimilation of Indigenous children.
 J.D.
 Ross of Kamloops was awarded the $10,000 contract to erect the initial set of industrial school buildings in April 1889.
-The first three two-story wooden structures had with separate living quarters for boys and girls and teachers, along with classrooms and a recreation area.
+The first three two-story wooden structures had separate living quarters for boys and girls and teachers, along with classrooms and a recreation area.

 After first principal Michel Hagan resigned in 1892, the government put the Oblates of Mary Immaculate in charge of the school.
 Father Alphonse-Marie Carion was named principal of the school in March 1893.
 In his 1896 annual report to the Department of Indian Affairs, Carion emphasized that the moral and religious training of students at the school was "the most important of all" and that school officials kept "constantly before their mind the object which the Government has in view in carrying on the industrial-schools, which is to civilize the Indians, to make them good, useful and lawabiding members of society."
 He remained principal of the school until 1916.

 In 1927, John Duplanil succeeded James Mcguire (Note: Surname erroneously spelled in publication as 'Maguire'.
 Volume 1 of the Final Report of the Truth and Reconciliation Commission of Canada uses Mcguire as spelling and identifies first name as James.
 The same surname spelling appears in the 1927 Annual Report of the Department of Indian Affairs.) as principal of the school, following Maguire's (McGuire's) appointment as curate of St. Patrick's Church in Lethbridge, Alberta.
 James Fergus O'Grady was named principal in 1939, following the departure of T. Kennedy.
 G. P. Dunlop took over as head of the school in 1958, relocating from a position at the Eugene Mission Indian School in Cranbrook, British Columbia.